lukasgarbas/multiencoder/README.md

 ## Looking at attention weights

-If you use DME as the combine method, you can embedd a few sentences from CoLA dev set and look at the attention scores for each language model:
+If you use DME as combine method, you can embedd a few sentences from CoLA dev set and look at the attention scores for each language model:

 ```python
 # pick a few sentences from CoLA dev set